Architecture

 Client-to-worker TLS

 Workers do not require any configuration for their client-facing listeners.
-Instead, they create the TLS configuration dynamically via Server Name Indication during session authorization, and the session is then mutually authenticated.
+Instead, they create the TLS configuration dynamically using Server Name Indication during session authorization, and the session is then mutually authenticated.

 Worker-to-upstream TLS

-Workers establish TLS connections to upstreams (controllers or other workers) dynamically during registration.
+Workers establish TLS connections to upstream services (controllers or other workers) dynamically during registration.
 For more information, refer to this document.

 Load balancing